Apr 26, 2017

 [One day] I decided to share my story online with being bullied and trying to take my life several of times when I was younger.
 When I posted my story I never expected for so many replies, so many emails with support from people all around the world.

-ne email stood out to me as it was a lady in New York - the same area where Lady Gaga was from.
+One email stood out to me as it was a lady in New York - the same area where Lady Gaga was from.

 She emailed me and asked if I'd ever lost something very special and close to my heart.
 [I looked at] this email thinking it was spam [but then] I decided to write back.

-and if it was mine.
+Not in a million years [did I think I] would be reading an email asking if I lost a gold ring and if it was mine.
 If I was the real "Justin Preston" that was engraved inside the ring and to identify everything on it.

 One thing I could never forget was the way I personalized and customized my 14k gold "#LadyGaga" ring.